khthornburg/Vessel-Captcha/README.md

 ### 1. Pytorch Models

-This is the implementation of our Vessel-CAPTCHA framework for vessel brain MRI segmentation in Pytorch.

 #### 2D-PnetCl:

 We defined a Pnet class in pnetcls_PT.py which serves as a pytroch implementation of the PnetCls model.